European stocks fall after China pushes yuan lower again

 "I'd be avoiding areas such as carmakers and luxury goods companies," he said.

-Shares of consumer-goods company Henkel sank 9 percent after it saw a slowdown in organic revenue growth at its adhesives business.
+Shares of consumer-goods company Henkel sank more than 8 percent after it saw a slowdown in organic revenue growth at its adhesives business.
 The company said it remained optimistic for its business in China.

 Consumer goods group Unilever also lost ground after being downgraded by Goldman Sachs, while Dutch insurer Delta Lloyd fell sharply for the second day in a row.